I felt very safe when I was there. There were no fears about COVID. It’s all very professional and well organised. I can’t praise them enough.

 Vitreoretinal disorders can result from various causes, including age-related degeneration, eye trauma, complications from diabetes, or other health conditions.
 Some disorders may also develop due to changes in the eye structure over time.

-A thorough eye examination, including retinal imaging, is essential for diagnosing vitreoretinal disorders.
+A thorough eye examination, including retinal imaging, is essential for diagnosing disorders that require vitreoretinal surgery.
 Your eye care specialist will use advanced imaging technology to view the back of your eye and assess any changes or damage to the retina and vitreous.

 Epiretinal membrane